Bitcoin-ABC/bitcoinabc.org/_posts/2020-04-01-bitcoin-abc-launches-2020-fundraiser.md

 Bitcoin ABC will also participate in the first Flipstarter.cash full node fundraiser alongside other Bitcoin Cash full node software projects.
 Flipstarter is a new and innovative assurance-contract-based funding mechanism on the Bitcoin Cash blockchain.

+“With the financial crisis looming, the importance of digital cash will become more critical than ever before.
+Bitcoin Cash has the best chances to make this a reality, and the window of opportunity is now.
+However, Bitcoin Cash’s infrastructure has been underfunded, which has led to brain drain and long standing issues left unaddressed.
+If the situation doesn’t change, then Bitcoin Cash might see a once-in-a-decade opportunity pass by without seizing it,” said Bitcoin ABC Lead Developer Amaury Séchet.

 For full information on the Bitcoin ABC 2020 Bitcoin Cash Protocol Development Fundraiser, please visit [https://fund.bitcoinabc.org](https://fund.bitcoinabc.org).

 ## Press Contact